English Graduate Program

 Graduate Advising and the Program of Study

 The Graduate Coordinator serves as the advisor to all graduate students in the M.A. in English Program.
-All newly admitted students should meet with the Graduate Coordinator to identify their program aims, discuss their program options, develop their initial programs of study, and review the time frame for the M.A.
-Exam.
+All newly admitted students should meet with the Graduate Coordinator to identify their program aims, discuss their program options,and develop their initial programs of study.
+Students interested in applying to the Program are encouraged to contact the Graduate Coordinator to discuss the Program and any application concerns.

 The official program of study for the MA can be found in the UNF catalog: